Terms and Conditions

 Our engagement by you does not create any rights in or liabilities to any third party.

 You may cancel or terminate your instructions to us at any time and for whatever reason by notice in writing to us.
-Where your instructions to us are as a result of an off premises contract you have a statutory right to cancel your instructions to us in accordance with The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
-We will write to you separately concerning any such contract made with us.
+Where your instructions to us are as a result of an off -premises contract you have a statutory right to cancel your instructions to us in accordance with The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
+If not set out in our Engagement Letter we will write to you separately concerning any such contract made with us.
 An “off premises contract” is one made at a meeting between us not held at our offices or in a situation where we do not actually meet.

 The fact that we may inform you from time to time of developments in the law which may be of interest to you, by newsletter or otherwise, should not be understood as a revival of a lawyer-client relationship.
 We have no obligation to inform you of such developments in the law unless we are specifically engaged to do so.